 Type 2 diabetes

-Studies concerning the relationship between green tea and diabetes have been inconsistent.
-Some have shown a lower risk of developing type 2 diabetes for green tea drinkers than for those who consumed no tea, while other studies have found no association between tea consumption and diabetes at all.7
+Some studies have suggested that people who drink green tea have a lower risk of developing type 2 diabetes than those who consumed no tea.
+Others have found no association between tea consumption and diabetes.

-The participants who drank at least 5 cups of green tea per day had a significantly lower risk of dying (especially from cardiovascular disease) than those who drank less than one cup of tea per day.
+Those who drank at least 5 cups of green tea per day had a significantly lower risk of dying, especially from cardiovascular disease, than those who drank less than one cup of tea per day.

-Another study found that consuming 10 cups of green tea per day can lower total cholesterol, however, consuming 4 cups or less had no effect on cholesterol levels.7
+The scientists found that consuming 10 cups of green tea per day can lower total cholesterol, however, consuming 4 cups or less had no effect on cholesterol levels.

 - Mix matcha powder into oatmeal